veikman/dmote-keycap/README.md

   numbers in this 3-tuple can be omitted by replacing them with `nil`, in which case `:slope` (see below) will take precedence.
 All measurements in mm.
 * `:slope`: A ratio between the top and bottom widths of the keycap.
-This setting is used only if `:top-size` is left incomplete.
+This setting is used to compute top size if `:top-size` is left incomplete, and to position legends on the sides of the cap.
 * `:top-rotation`: A 3-tuple describing the angle of the finger contact surface, in radians.
 This would be `[0 0 0]` for a (row 3 or standard) DSA profile and would have a different non-zero first value for each row of an